AzJRC/OpenSource-SecOps/cti/CTI_DEMO.md

 # Cyber Threat Intelligence Planning and Direction Demo

-In this file I am documenting a first attempts to **formally** engage with the Cyber Threat Intelligence lifecycle process.
+This file contains a simulated CTI engagement.

+Read the file and follow the steps to do your own CTI simulation.

 ## Creating the case study with ChatGPT